 We know how annoying it can be when you’re facing crashing issues in FIFA 19 game.
-With FIFA, you can play with the biggest leagues, clubs, and players in world football, all with incredible detail and realism.
-It can bring you back to the street; yet it can force you back to the desktop at the same time.
+FIFA can bring you back to the street, yet it can force you back to the desktop at the same time.

-Many users are reporting the same issue and solved it with the fixes below.
-If you run into a FIFA crashing or freezing problem, don’t worry, because it’s not hard to fix it at all…
+Many users are reporting the same issue and managed to solve it with the fixes below.
+If you run into a FIFA crashing or freezing problem, don’t worry, because it’s not hard to fix it at all.

 Try these fixes